 The Continuous Insurance Enforcement Regulations (CIE) maintain that it is an offence to own a bike without appropriate bike insurance cover even if it is left unused at your garage, unless you have taken out a Statutory Off Road Notice (SORN) by notifying the DVLA.
 This implies that you do not have to go on a ride without bike insurance to be fined.
 And if you are caught riding a bike without an appropriate insurance cover, a penalty of £100 has to be paid on the spot, your vehicle could be seized and towed away and you could be faced with a court prosecution where the maximum penalty is £1000.

-Given that the prices for Insurance are often on the rise, it becomes all the more necessary for customers to shop your prices around to get the optimum policy available.
+If you are finding that prices for insurance are on the rise, it becomes all the more necessary for customers to shop your prices around to get the optimum policy available.

 Types of bike insurance